silvacms/documentation/source/code/coding_style.rst

 Coding style
 ------------

-Silva, and others Infrae products should follow the coding style defined by `pep8`_, with the following enforcement.
+Silva, and other Infrae products should follow the coding style defined by `pep8`_, with the following enforcement.